aapolimeno/ClusteringFragmentation/README.md

 # Detecting Fragmentation in News Story Chains

-This repository is part of my Research Master thesis "Diversifying News Recommendation Systems by Detecting Fragmentation in News Story Chains".
+This repository is part of the Research Master thesis "Diversifying News Recommendation Systems by Detecting Fragmentation in News Story Chains" by Alessandra Polimeno.

 ## Background
 This thesis contributes to a line of research that aims to develop measures for diversity in the context of personalized news recommendation systems.
 The focus lies on the